MAGALA-RICHARD/apsimNGpy-documentations/doc/mult_core.rst

 Customization
 ===================

-If you dont want to use the above API, you can still build things from scratch
+If you don’t want to use the higher-level API, you can build the pipeline from scratch.
+The simplest path is to decorate your worker with write_results_to_sql, which writes the worker’s return value to the database after each run.
+The worker must return either a pandas DataFrame or a dict—that way you control exactly which variables/columns are written.
+Alternatively, skip the decorator and call your own writer/aggregator inside the worker, as shown belw
 .. code-block:: python

             from pathlib import Path
             from apsimNGpy.core.apsim import ApsimModel
-            from apsimNGpy.core_utils.database_utils import read_db_table
+            from apsimNGpy.core_utils.database_utils import read_db_table, write_results_to_sql
             from apsimNGpy.parallel.process import custom_parallel
             import pandas as pd
             from sqlalchemy import create_engine